caitaozhan/CSE534-Homework/README.md

 Update: 9/18/2020

 In the past two years, my CSE 534 homework repository is getting pretty popular.
-Below are some traffic statistics.
+Below two figures are traffic statistics.
 There are 14 unique cloners in the past 14 days.
 Considering a class of only 30+ students in Fall 2020, this is almost 50% of students cloning!
 Hope this repository is helping you out the homework.
 BUT don't get caught in **plagiarism**.
 Don't do control+C and control+V.

+PS: My other repository CSE512 homework (taught by Prof. Minh) is also pretty popular.
+However, I observed that the new professor Yifan Sun is developing her own homework, not using Minh's homework.

 ![cse534](https://github.com/caitaozhan/CSE534-Homework/blob/master/CSE534.png)